Sheet Pan Sausage and Vegetables

 3. Use a meat thermometer to test the internal temperature of the sausage links.
 For beef and pork sausages should be cooked to 160°, and chicken and turkey sausages should be cooked to 165°F, per USDA.

-To store leftovers: Transfer leftovers to an airtight container.
-Store in the refrigerator for 3-4 days, per USDA.
+Storing Leftovers: Transfer leftovers to an airtight container.
+Store in the refrigerator for up to 4 days.

 Nutrition